manuel-uberti/filmsinwords/_posts/2020-05-22-machine-ghost.md

 Furthermore, Anderson pushes forward and displaces the viewer.
 A *mockumentary* is usually a function of something else.
-It’s in its nature to play with a set of rules and show the possibilities beyond them. *Lake Mungo* is in fact very much attracted to the rules of the documentary, but it bends them to reduce to the distance between the viewer and the *facts*.
+It’s in its nature to play with a set of rules and show the possibilities beyond them. *Lake Mungo* is in fact very much attracted to the rules of the documentary, but it bends them to reduce the distance between the viewer and the *facts*.
 Instead of unmasking the fake truth, it covers the real lie until the very end, while at the same time acknowledging the charms of fiction and how it can influence our thoughts. *Lake Mungo* knows